- Helps to enhance the training compliance

 - What are the safe systems of work?

 - Knowledge about different fire safety equipment and their correct usage

 - Knowledge of fire evacuation procedures through fire drills

 - How to extinguish small fires?

 Fire Safety Awareness Course- Target Audience

 Why your organisation needs this Fire Safety in Offices Course?

 If a fire were to occur at work, it could have devastating effects – people can lose their lives.
 Your organisation may never recover.
 It is important to ensure high standards of safety to control fire risks at your organisation.
 Here, fire safety training for employees plays a vital role.

-1.Fire prevention – we all need to keep our eyes open to identify fire hazards and take action in order to maintain high standards of fire safety in workplace
+We all need to keep our eyes open to identify fire hazards and take action in order to maintain high standards of fire safety in the workplace

-3.Extinguishing fires – you might be given training to help put out small fires before they can spread and cause significant damage.
+You might be given the training to help put out small fires before they can spread and cause significant damage.
 It must be emphasised that this is only for small fires, and you are not expected to take any risks with your own safety.